Pathway to do Internship at Fujitsu Limited JAPAN

 2. Passing 1st and 2nd interview面接

 To be honest, there were several interviews that I need to participate.
-The first one was in Singapore and the 2nd was held through video conferencing.
-This 2nd interview is determining whether I will be accepted as an intern or not.
+The first one was in Singapore and the 2nd one was held through video conferencing.
+The 2nd interview was the key whether I would be accepted as an intern or not.

-Unlike most of the participants, I have lived in Japan before for 1-year exchange program so it left me no worries regarding Japanese environment and culture.
+Unlike most of the participants, I have lived in Japan before for 1-year to join an exchange program, so it left me no worries regarding Japanese environment and culture.
 Moreover, I think Japan’s business culture has to be one of the most unique in the entire world.
 They uphold dedication, collaboration, detail, and manners above all.

 3. Decision to Take The Internship Opportunity

 Before starting the real working-life overseas, I personally think that it is really important to have a shot on the short-term internship first.
 Since Fujitsu is known as the superior company in the field of IT among all other, I am pretty sure, this internship opportunity will help me to enhance my skill and competence.

 Besides, from the other viewpoint I feel that I will learn more about my culture from living in another because the only way to really understand my own culture is to step outside of it.